RLH-2110/Peanut-135/README.md

 # Limitations

-This emulator can mount SCSI devices for you, but only when it starts, it does not hot plug them!
+This emulator can mount SCSI devices for you, but only when it starts and when LVGL_MAIN is called, so when you insert an USB when the file Browser is active, you have to select a rom and enter the file browser again, or press `OK` without selecting a file.
 This Emulator only supports SDA-SDZ and only mounts the first 9 partitions.
+The file browser can only display at most 32 Partitions (arbitrary limit, can be adjusted)

 > [!Note]
 > See if I forgot some